 Thus, helping you assign weightage to all different aspects like physical development, motor skills, numeracy and literacy skills, arts and so on.

 Make sure you include brain breaks to recharge them coupled with free play.
 Including free play is essential and non-negotiable.
 Omitting free play would be like putting your children on military regime.

 Children need time to play freely to unwind, recharge their creativity and think out-of-the box.
 You would certainly not want to rob them off with these essential skills.

 Thus, discipline not only works for you but also for your child.
 Now, imagine a child growing up with this clarity of thought of prioritizing work.
 Such children are bound to address the important tasks and schedule them better.

 In fact, the ability to identify and complete critical tasks from the gamut of mundane, less significant activities is one of the key skills of successful people.

 People, who excel, have this innate ability to identify crucial jobs from the daily to-do clutter and hence are able to address them timely and efficiently.

 To help your child master this ability, involve them in setting their own schedules.
 Ask them to list their to-dos, prioritize them and then work on them.
 This will help your child develop confidence and be independent.

 For a long time, it was thought that we are born with a set Intelligence Quotient.
-This IQ is non-malleable meaning you cannot increase or decrease it.
+This IQ is non-malleable, meaning you cannot increase or decrease it.
 Thus, limiting the potential or setting a glass ceiling for self.